duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - only one process at a time can use a resource
 - hold and wait
   - a process holding at least one resource is waiting to acquire additional resources held by other processes
-- no preemption (for resources no the process)
+- no preemption (for resources not the process)
   - resource only released by the process holding it after it's done its task
   - resource cannot be preempted
     - processor can't take resources from process and give it to other processes arbitrarily